cs3org/reva/internal/grpc/services/admin/README.md

 # Optional: enables Impersonate.
 machine_auth_apikey = "..."

+# Local root over a Unix socket (Linux, ON BY DEFAULT).
+Omit to use the default
+# path; "off" disables it; an explicit path overrides the default.
+socket       = "off"             # e.g. "/run/reva/admin.sock"
+socket_group = "reva-admin"      # optional: restrict to this group (else 0600, owner-only)
 ```

 A process that hosts an invokable service but not the `admin` service still